Villa Romana del Casale: The peristyle garden and the southern rooms

-The elegant peristyle garden is decorated with a three-basin fountain, in the centre of which decoration featuring fish swimming among the waves can be seen.
-Rooms 33 and 34 were dedicated to service functions and have mosaics with geometric motifs while room 34 also features a mosaic installed above the original floor showing female athletic competitions giving it the name “the room of the palestriti”.
+The elegant peristyle garden is decorated with a three-basin fountain, in the centre of which decoration featuring fish swimming among the waves may be seen.
+Rooms 33 and 34 were dedicated to service functions and have mosaics with geometric motifs.
+Room 34 also features a mosaic installed above the original floor showing women in athletic competitions that led excavators to entitle it “the room of the palestriti”.

-Also on the south side is the so-called diaeta of Orpheus, an apsidal room adorned with a remarkable Orpheus mosaic.
-As was usual, it shows Orpheus playing the lyre beneath a tree and taming every kind of animal with his music.

-This room was probably used as a summer dining room or, considering its floor subject, for the enjoyment of music.
+Also on the southern side is the room they entitled diaeta of Orpheus, an apsidal room adorned with a remarkable Orpheus mosaic.
+It shows Orpheus playing the lyre beneath a tree and taming many kinds of animals with his music, a typical motif for the mythological subject.
+It is likely that this room was used as a summer dining room or, considering its floor subject, for the enjoyment of music.